SimGuo/docs/OpenCV KNN vs Shogun KNN.md

-K-Nearest Neighbour comparison between Shogun and OpenCV
+###K-Nearest Neighbour comparison between Shogun and OpenCV.

-####we will try to do a one to one comparison between the Shogun's implementaton of Neural Network to that of OpenCV's on a standard multi-class data-set available [here.](http://archive.ics.uci.edu/ml/machine-learning-databases/car/car.data)
 ---
-our dataset consists of 1728 examples in which we will use the first half (864) as the training data and the rest as the testing data.
+We will try to do a one to one comparison between Shogun's implementaton of neural network to that of OpenCV's one on a standard multi-class data-set available [here.](http://archive.ics.uci.edu/ml/machine-learning-databases/car/car.data) Our dataset consists of 1728 examples in which we will use the first half (864) as the training data and the rest as the testing data.
 ___
-Lets start with the includes!
+Let's start with the includes!
 ```CPP
 // shogun includes.
 #include <shogun/base/init.h>